Plain AI Daily

 Yes -- this is the rare 2026 flagship you can actually try today without paying anyone.
 Open the Gemini app, pick the Pro/Thinking option from the model menu, and give it something genuinely hard.

 How does it stack up against the competition?
-OpenAI's answer, GPT-5.6 Sol, was previewed in late June but is not publicly available yet, and Anthropic's Claude Fable 5 is the raw-capability leader but only on paid plans.
+OpenAI's answer, GPT-5.6 Sol, went generally available on July 9, 2026 and is now in the model picker on paid ChatGPT plans, and Anthropic's Claude Fable 5 is the raw-capability leader but only on paid plans.
 For most everyday users choosing between the two big ecosystems, our ChatGPT vs. Gemini comparison is the practical place to start.

 The bottom line: Gemini 3.1 Pro made Google's careful-thinking mode dramatically smarter, it is already on your phone if you use the Gemini app, and the free tier is enough to find out whether that matters to you.